DonsetPG/DonsetPG.github.io/blog/_posts/2020-05-10-LiverpoolData.md

 $$ R(\tau) = \displaystyle \sum_{t=0}^{T} \gamma^{t} r_{t} $$

-where $\gamma$ is a discount factor, and $r_t$ the reward at time $t$.
+where $\gamma$ is a **discount factor**, and $r_t$ the **reward** at time $t$.

-Finally, we define the state value function according to a policy $\pi$ (the way the agent behave) as :
+Finally, we define the **state value function** according to a policy $\pi$ (the way the agent behave) as :

 $$ V^\pi (s) = \underset{\tau \sim \pi}{\mathbb{E}} \big[ R(\tau) \vert s \big] $$

 This value function can represent the expected discounted cumulative reward starting from a state $s$ and following a given policy $\pi$.
 Since, in our framework, we only get a reward when the agent scores a goal, we can interpret  $V(s)$ as the expected discounted goals from a given state.

 Granted, you would need a policy or an agent that can play the same way the players you are targetting, and that is a complicated issue to tackle.
-We used [here](https://github.com/google-research/football) the Google Research Football environment to train our agents and used their hyper-parameters (except for the reward, we used the scoring reward).
+We used [here](https://github.com/google-research/football) the **Google Research Football environment** to train our agents and used their hyper-parameters (except for the reward, we used the scoring reward).
 We also kept training our agent against middle and hard opponents overtime and finished the training with self-play.
 We release the checkpoint used for the value function evaluation in our repository.

-Finally, we wanted to fine-tune our agent with some Imitation Learning, by using real games data.
+Finally, we wanted to fine-tune our agent with some **Imitation Learning**, by using real games data.
 However, due to the lack of time, this did not happen.
 It will be the next step for this particular project.
 We will also need to conduct a more thorough analysis of the differences between this approach and the more usual Expected Goals models.

 ## Results